SophiaY404/Coursera-IBM-DataScienceCapstone/README.md

 This repository contains the capstone project from Coursera's IBM Applied Data Science course.
 This capstone project was submitted in August 2020 as part of the requirements for completion of the IBM Data Science Professional Certificate on Coursera.

 ### Full Report
-Filename:
+Filename: Report-Analyzing the Neighborhoods of Seattle.pdf

 ### Presentation Slides
-Filename:
+Filename: Presentation-Analyze the Neighborhoods of Seattle.pptx

 ### Jupyter Notebook
-Filename:

-### Tableau Visualization
+Filename: Notebook-Analyzing the Neighborhoods of Seattle.ipynb